-Hence we thought of organizing a get-together of alumni of GCOPK in 1990.
+As a part of the same, we thought of organizing a get-together of alumni of GCOPK in 1990.
 That time we were still in the premises of College of Engineering, Karad.
 We contacted maximum number of alumni.
 The program of 1990 was extremely successful in terms of enthusiasm of participants and willingness to continue the effort in the subsequent years.
-Few alumni gave a suggestion that this kind of get-together should get some official sanctity; hence we thought of having a association of alumni.
-Since International Pharmacy Students’ Federation (IPSF) with headquarters in Netherlands is a global organization of Pharmacy students, we thought of naming our association as Karad Pharmacy Students’ Federation (KPSF).
+Few alumni gave a suggestion that this kind of get-together should get some official sanctity; hence we thought of having an association of alumni.
+Since International Pharmaceutical Students’ Federation (IPSF) with headquarters in Netherlands is a global organization of Pharmacy students, we thought of naming our association as Karad Pharmacy Students’ Federation (KPSF).
 This is how KPSF was born in 1990 and was registered as a charitable organization in 1993.

 During the academic year 2006-07 to 2009-2010, entire education of Mr. Bhagwan Lohar was fully supported by KPSF.
 He cleared B.Pharm in 2010 with Distinction and stood first in the merit of college.
 Out of four years, three years he was university topper.
-Financial aid for the education of Mr. Bhagwan Lohar was made from KPSF resources in a ad-hoc manner.
-We want to instutionalize the process.
-Hence we propose to generate a KPSF-SAF corpus of at least Rs.
-10 Lacs. to begin with.
-Fortunately, all donations to KPSF are exempted from income-tax under section 80-G. hence my appeal to all alumni is to donate generously from these financial year.
+Financial aid for the education of Mr. Bhagwan Lohar was made from KPSF resources in ad-hoc manner.
+Fortunately, all donations to KPSF are exempted from income-tax under section 80-G. hence my appeal to all alumni is to donate generously.
 Donations can directly be deposited in the KPSF’s Bank account by electronic means.

 Bank of Maharashtra

 A/c holder’s Name: Chairman, Karad Pharmacy Students’ Federation

 SWIFT Code: MAHBINBBPNJ